mawadhi/BIMRAI/README.md

 ## Description

 Teaching AI machines to detect building objects is the foundation toward achieving AI-assisted 3D reconstruction of buildings.
-However, there exists the challenge of acquiring enough training data for machine learning that is typically manually annotated.
+However, there exists the challenge of acquiring enough training data for machine learning.
+And this data is typically manually annotated.
 This is unless a machine can generate its own data to train itself.

 This project trained artificial neural networks (ANNs) solely on realistic computer-generated images of 3D building information models—which were parametrically and automatically generated using the Building Information Modeling Generation Environment (BIMGenE) program developed in Grasshopper.
 The ANN training result demonstrated accurate semantic segmentation on arbitrary photos of buildings.